| |

 *For a tray, use what you have, but make sure there is a contrast between the color of your tray and the tracing medium.

 Don’t have salt?
-No problems!
-Fine grain, cornmeal, flour, or baking soda will work too.
+No problem!
+Fine grain, cornmeal, flour, or baking soda will also work.

 Is Montessori Language Curriculum Unique?